• Menu

 Ride the Sea to Sky Highway

-If you’re renting a car, there’s no greater way to soak up the breathtaking beauty of British Columbia than burning up this 132 km (88 miles) stretch of highway that connects Vancouver with world-class ski resort Whistler.
+If you’ve got a car, there’s no greater way to soak up the breathtaking beauty of British Columbia than this scenic stretch of highway that connects Vancouver to Whistler.

 Pick a sunny day, and your senses won’t be able to decide between the evergreen elegance of our mountain rainforest or the scintillating sea below.